Spoofed URL

-The user is typically enticed to the false website from an email or a hyperlink from another website.
+These fraudulent websites often entice users through emails or hyperlinks.

-In another variation, a website may look like the original, but is in fact a parody of it.
-These are mostly harmless, and are more noticeably different from the original, as they usually do not exploit bugs in web browser technology.
+In a different variation, a website might resemble the original but is, in reality, a parody.
+These instances are generally harmless and conspicuously distinct from the genuine sites, as they typically do not exploit web browser vulnerabilities.

-Redirects can also take place in a hosts file, redirecting from legitimate site(s) to another IP, that of the spoofed URL.
+Another avenue for these exploits involves redirects within a host's file, rerouting traffic from legitimate sites to an alternate IP associated with the spoofed URL.

-Website spoofing – Using a fake website that looks legitimate or resembles a well-known website, hackers cheat users into entering their credentials or using the spoofed website, causing data theft.

 Cyber security

 Spoofing is the act of deception or hoaxing.
 URLs are the address of a resource (as a document or website) on the Internet that consists of a communications protocol followed by the name or address of a computer on the network and that often includes additional locating information (as directory and file names).
 Simply, a spoofed URL is a web address that illuminates an immense amount of deception through its ability to appear as an original site, despite it not being one.
 In order to prevent falling victim to the prevalent scams stemmed from the spoofed URLs, major software companies have come forward and advised techniques to detect and prevent spoofed URLs.